51 Best Drought Tolerant Plants that Grow In Lack of Water

 USDA Zones: 4-8

-This deciduous shrub flowers in orange-red blooms have trichomes (tiny hairs) that catch water and hold onto it, making the plant drought-tolerant.
+The Twinberry Honeysuckle is a deciduous shrub with orange-red blooms.
+These flowers have trichomes (tiny hairs) that catch water and hold onto it, making the plant drought-tolerant.

 35. Pride of Madeira